sklise/devise-capturable/README.md

 If you want to see how to integrate this gem with a Rails application, you can find an example application here:

 [Rails Capturable Example](https://github.com/runemadsen/capture_example)

+## TODO

+* Ability to add the Janrain script to the asset pipeline.
+However, it relies on an 'id', which makes it harder.